 HEADING

-The Adult Tennis Coordinator, an Independent Contractor, is paid on a per adult tennis participant basis.
-Such payment is calculated when such participant signs up for a USTA league and paid monthly.
-There may be opportunities for additional payments such as 1) Number of participants in social tennis activities exceeding a certain count; 2) Growth in USTA League participants exceeding a certain count, etc. Such additional payments are to be negotiated separately during the year with the ATA.
+The JTT League Coordinator, an Independent Contractor, is paid on a per junior player participant basis.
+Such payment is calculated when such participant signs up for a USTA league and paid at the end of sign up.
+There may be opportunities for additional payments such as 1) Number of participants in junior tennis activities exceeding a certain count.
+Such additional payments are to be negotiated separately during the year with the ATA.

 TEXT